 So we patiently wait… We hope in a few years that are mediated by quarters and summers, eternal years with practically Hobby Consoles as the only source of truthful information added to a few magazines of the time… We wait and see how the world of the video games were developing while we continued with our beloved 16-bit consoles oblivious to everything, without realizing that little by little something was growing inside us… HYPE, HYPE of the good, HYPE of those from before, HYPE of when we didn’t know what HYPE meant.

+If the specialized press was already drooling over the income generated by the War of the 16-bit Consoles, imagine when the 32-bit consoles of the main video game brands appeared on the horizon.
 1993 was a year of frenetic journalistic activity regarding video games, the news of the next new generation consoles, especially Sega and Nintendo, appeared month by month, data by data, leak after leak with a special guest: SONY.
+And we are happier than Easter.

 We all expected the launch of our preselected favorite console, but little by little Sony was drawing attention to the incredible features that the machine presented and the proximity of its launch.
 The case of Sony was far from other companies that joined the world of video games, its image was perceived by users as that of a technological giant that, if it had not previously entered the market for video game consoles with a system own, it was because for them it meant a smaller market.